Robustly decorrelating errors with mixed quantum gates: Introduction

 The ultimate impact of a gate error on the performance of a quantum circuit depends strongly on both the magnitude and the nature of the error.
 Systematic, or \emph{coherent}, errors can arise from poorly calibrated controls or approximate gate compilations that induce repeatable, undesired unitary errors on the state of a quantum information processor.
 Errors of this type are correlated in time and may add up constructively or destructively, depending on details of the circuit in which they appear.
 This can make it difficult to construct tight analytic bounds on circuit performance \cite{Beale2018}, and numerical studies are often limited by the high computational cost of modeling coherent errors.
 Contrast this against random, or \emph{stochastic}, errors which often result from high-frequency noise in the controls or the environment.
 Systems with stochastic errors can usually be accurately modeled by defining a rate of various discrete errors in the system, such as a bit flips or phase flips.
 These errors are significantly easier to simulate on a classical computer, and their impact on quantum circuits is much easier to estimate \cite{Beale2018}.

-Campbell \cite{Campbell2017,1811.08017} and Hastings \cite{Hastings2017} have developed a technique for suppressing coherent noise by replacing deterministic gate implementations with a \emph{mixed quantum gate} (MQG) consisting of a randomly sampled ensemble of implementations.
+Campbell \cite{Campbell2017,Campbell2019} and Hastings \cite{Hastings2017} have developed a technique for suppressing coherent noise by replacing deterministic gate implementations with a \emph{mixed quantum gate} (MQG) consisting of a randomly sampled ensemble of implementations.
 They focus on errors in gate compilation, such as those that arise from the Solovey-Kitaev algorithm, for which any lingering approximation errors are generally coherent, even if the underlying native gates are perfect.
 Different approximate gate compilations of the same target unitary will almost certainly result in different unitary errors.
 So by selecting from these various compilations at random, the resulting quantum channel becomes a mixture of unitaries \cite{DBLP:journals/corr/cs-CC-0012017}, which can have significantly less coherent error than any single compilation on its own.
 A very simple example of this reduction in coherent error by mixed quantum gates is illustrated in Fig.~\ref{fig:simple_example}.

 Randomized protocols have a long history of outperforming their deterministic counterparts\cite{Viola2005, Santos2006}.
-In circuit models, Pauli Frame Randomization \cite{Wallman2016, 1803.01818, dahlen2018experimental} has been shown to reduce coherent errors by introducing randomness in a pre-compilation step.
-While Pauli Frame Randomization shares the some favorable properties with MQGs, we will see that MQGs additionally admit a hardware-efficient implementation and numerous useful modifications when they are posed as a numerical optimization problem.
+In circuit models, Pauli Frame Randomization \cite{Wallman2016, 1803.01818, dahlen2018experimental} has been shown to reduce coherent errors by introducing randomness in a compilation step.
+MQGs are an alternative approach to solving this problem.
+Because they are implemented by randomly drawing from different gate realizations, they only require randomness at run-time, allowing them to be easily implemented in hardware.
+Moreover, when the construction of MQGs is posed as a numerical optimization problem, numerous useful modifications can be made to augment their performance.